directus/directus/docs/user-guide/user-management/users-roles-permissions.md

 ![Users, Roles and Permissions](https://cdn.directus.io/docs/v9/configuration/users-roles-permissions/users-roles-permissions-20220909/users-roles-permissions-20220907A.webp)

-:::tip Before You Begin
+::: tip Before You Begin

 We recommend you try the [Quickstart Guide](/getting-started/quickstart) to get an overview of the platform.

 :::

-:::tip Learn More
+::: tip Learn More

 To manage users, role and permissions programmatically via the API, please see our API guides on [users](/reference/system/users), [roles](/reference/system/roles), and [permissions](/reference/system/permissions).